-Upon NDA approval of a NCE such as esmethadone, which is a drug that contains no active moiety that has been approved by FDA in any other NDA, that drug receives five years of marketing exclusivity during which FDA cannot receive any ANDA seeking approval of a generic version of that drug.
+Upon NDA approval of an NCE, which is a drug that contains no active moiety that has been approved by FDA in any other NDA, that drug receives five years of marketing exclusivity during which FDA cannot receive any ANDA seeking approval of a generic version of that drug.
 An ANDA may be submitted one year before NCE exclusivity expires if a Paragraph IV certification is filed.
 If there is no listed patent in the Orange Book, there may not be a Paragraph IV certification, and, thus, no ANDA may be filed before the expiration of the exclusivity period.
 Certain changes to a drug, such as the addition of a new indication to the package insert, can be the subject of a three-year period of exclusivity if the application contains reports of new clinical investigations (other than bioavailability studies) conducted or sponsored by the sponsor that were essential to approval of the application.
 FDA cannot approve an ANDA for a generic drug that includes the change during the period of exclusivity.

-In the case of a non-racemic drug containing as an active ingredient a single enantiomer that is contained in a racemic drug approved in another NDA, the applicant for the non-racemic drug may elect, in the NDA, to have the single enantiomer not be considered the same active ingredient as that contained in the approved racemic drug and therefore eligible for NCE exclusivity, if certain conditions are met.
-These conditions include: (1) the single enantiomer has not been previously approved except in the approved racemic drug, (2) the NDA for the non-racemic drug includes full reports of new clinical investigations necessary for the approval of the product conducted or sponsored by the applicant and not submitted for approval of the racemic drug, and (3) the NDA for the non-racemic drug is not submitted for approval of a condition of use in a therapeutic category in which the approved racemic drug has been approved.
-In addition, FDA will not approve the non-racemic drug for any condition of use in the therapeutic category in which the racemic drug has been approved for a period of 10 years after approval of the racemic drug, and the labeling of the non-racemic drug will include a statement in the indication that the non-racemic drug is not approved, and has not been shown to be safe and effective, for any condition of use of the racemic drug.
+In the case of a non-racemic drug containing as an active ingredient a single enantiomer that is contained in a racemic drug approved in another NDA, such as esmethadone, the applicant for the non-racemic drug may elect, in the NDA, to have the single enantiomer not be considered the same active ingredient as that contained in the approved racemic drug and therefore eligible for NCE exclusivity, if certain conditions are met.
+These conditions include: (1) the single enantiomer has not been previously approved except in the approved racemic drug, (2) the NDA for the non-racemic drug includes full reports of new clinical investigations necessary for the approval of the product conducted or sponsored by the applicant and not submitted for approval of the racemic drug, and (3) the NDA for the non-racemic drug is not submitted for approval of a condition of use in a therapeutic category in which the approved racemic drug has been approved or for which any other enantiomer of the racemic drug has been approved.
+In addition, FDA will not approve the non-racemic drug for any condition of use in the therapeutic category in which the labeling of the non-racemic drug will include a statement in the indication that the non-racemic drug is not approved, and has not been shown to be safe and effective, for any condition of use of the racemic drug.
 The applicant for the non-racemic drug may make this election only in an application submitted before October 1, 2027.